 Shaving with Honey: Success!

 My next experiment was a happy accident.
 I was in the bathtub (of all places) unwinding from a long day, when I spotted the jar of honey on my bathroom counter.
 That’s it!
-I use the honey to wash my face in the mornings (I got the idea here), and frankly my face loves it.
+I use the honey to wash my face in the mornings, and frankly my face loves it.
 And if my face loves it, maybe my legs would, too…

 And it turned out they did!
 Honey provides just enough lubrication to help the razor glide smooth over the skin, but also rinses away completely with water so it doesn’t clog the razor one bit.
 Best of all, honey is very gentle and didn’t dry out my skin like soap.
 Huzzah!
 My search for naturally smooth legs was finally complete.